How to Set Access-Control-Max-Age Effectively: Preflight Cache Tuning & Debugging

 Browsers interpret Access-Control-Max-Age as a directive to cache the result of an OPTIONS preflight request.
 The WHATWG Fetch Standard defines this cache as a permission grant for subsequent cross-origin requests.

 Implementation behavior varies significantly across rendering engines.
-Chromium enforces a strict 7200-second (2-hour) upper bound.
-Firefox permits up to 86400 seconds (24 hours).
-Safari historically ignores the header entirely, relying on its own internal heuristics.
+Chrome (Blink) enforces a strict 600-second (10-minute) upper bound.
+Firefox (Gecko) permits up to 86400 seconds (24 hours).
+Safari (WebKit) also caps at 600 seconds.

 Exceeding browser caps triggers silent truncation.
-Values above the engine limit are clamped to the maximum allowed threshold.
-This creates inconsistent OPTIONS request frequency across user agents.
+Values above the engine limit are clamped to the maximum allowed.
+This creates inconsistent OPTIONS request frequency across user agents if you set values between 600s and 86400s — Chrome users will experience preflights every 10 minutes while Firefox users will not.

 For comprehensive tuning strategies, review Cache Duration Tuning & Max-Age to align server-side TTLs with client-side enforcement windows.